 We typically plant 12 to 18 tomatoes, so by the height of the season we have buckets of tomatoes to process into addictive tomato chutney, thick and flavorful salsa, knock-off Rotel, freezer garden roasted tomato sauce, dried tomatoes, and more.

-But every year there comes a time when I just can’t anymore – and that’s when I use one of my favorite tricks in my preserving book:
+But every year there comes a time when I just can't anymore - and that's when I use one of my favorite tricks in my preserving arsenal: